fetc90/CV/README.md

 _[Project Github](https://github.com/breycarr/deep_root)_ <br>
 [Video Presentation](https://www.facebook.com/MakersAcademy/videos/1335893893240030/?t=1034)

-For the final project, our team built a plant health monitoring system.
-We used all new software and we had never used any of the hardware before.
+For the final project at Makers, our team built a plant health monitoring system.
+We used new software and hardware which we picked up during the two-week time frame.
-Building something with code that took live readings from a real, living thing was such an incredible feeling.
-I loved combining code with something that is quintessentially the complete opposite of technology.
+Building something with code that took live readings from a real, living thing was a great way to end the course.
+We experimented with different MVPs:

 <details><summary>We want lights!</summary>
 <p>